edinburgh-napier/SET09102/notes/unit3_lifecycles/sdlc_tips.md

 5. Need for Extensive Documentation

     > If detailed documentation is required for handover, future maintenance, or regulatory reasons,
     > a structured methodology is beneficial.
-These methods emphasize creating thorough documentation
+These methods emphasise creating thorough documentation
     > at each phase, which ensures that all aspects of the system are clearly recorded for future use.

 6. Team Size and Structure

-    > Structured methodologies can be more effective for large teams or organizations that require
+    > Structured methodologies can be more effective for large teams or organisations that require
     > defined roles, responsibilities, and workflows.
 If your team is large and dispersed, a structured
     > methodology provides clarity and coordination across multiple stakeholders.